playcations/babybuddy/README.md

 This is for my own personal modifications.
 Use them as you see fit.
+## Changes Made
+- added medicine
+- Cleaned up the repo so generated files are built in the workflow and not in the repo
+-
 <img src="babybuddy/static_src/logo/icon.png" height="150" align="left">

 # Baby Buddy